 Harassment, whether verbal, physical, electronic, including, without limitation, texting and social media, or visual, which is based on any of the above-referenced status is a form of discrimination.
 This includes harassing conduct affecting tangible job benefits, interfering unreasonably with an individual's academic or work performance, or creating what a reasonable person would perceive to be an intimidating, hostile or offensive environment.
 Prohibited sex discrimination includes sexual harassment and sexual violence.
-(For more information about sexual harassment and sexual misconduct, please see Article III, and Article IV,

-Sections E, M and N, the terms of which are hereby incorporated into this provision.)
+(For more information about Title IX sex discrimination including sex-based harassment please see Appendix A, and Article IV, Sections E, M and N, the terms of which are hereby incorporated into this provision.)
 Examples of harassment may include, but are not limited to:

-- Teasing or practical jokes directed at a person based on the person's status; - Jokes or epithets about a person's status or about sex or gender specific traits; - Displaying or circulating written materials or pictures that degrade a person or group based on their status: - Verbal abuse or insults about, directed at, or made in the presence of an individual or group of individuals of a particular status; - Suggestive comments, insults, or sexual propositions; and - Electronic or written media including any of the above.
+- Teasing or practical jokes directed at a person based on the person's status; - Jokes or epithets about a person's status or about sex or gender specific traits; - Displaying or circulating written materials or pictures that degrade a person or group based on their status; - Verbal abuse or insults about, directed at, or made in the presence of an individual or group of individuals of a particular status; - Suggestive comments, insults, or sexual propositions; and - Electronic or written media including any of the above.